What parents need to know

 Is it any good?

-Sandra Boynton's book Tickle Time! is a silly, fun way to teach children opposites and show them that sad moods can change to happy moods.
+This Sandra Boynton book is a silly, fun way to teach children opposites and show them that sad moods can change to happy moods.
 Her typically adorable illustrations give a warm feeling, and silly words make learning lots of fun.
 Sure to cheer up many a gloomy toddler, it's also a nice little teaching tool.

 Families can talk about...